MicrosoftDocs/azure-stack-docs/azure-stack/operator/capacity-planning-compute.md

 Another concept that is used by Azure to provide high availability is in the form of update domains in availability sets.
 An update domain is a logical group of underlying hardware that can undergo maintenance or be rebooted at the same time.
 In Azure Stack, VMs are live migrated across the other online hosts in the cluster before their underlying host is updated.
 Since there is no tenant downtime during a host update, the update domain feature on Azure Stack only exists for template compatibility with Azure.

-## Azure Stack resiliency resources
+## Azure Stack memory
 To allow for patch and update of an Azure Stack integrated system, and to be resilient to physical hardware failures, a portion of the total server memory is reserved and unavailable for tenant virtual machine (VM) placement.

 If a server fails, VMs hosted on the failed server will be restarted on remaining, available servers to provide for VM availability.
-Similarly, during the patch and update process, all VMs running on a server will be live migrated to other available, server.
+Similarly, during the patch and update process, all VMs running on a server will be live migrated to another available server.
 This VM management or movement can only be achieved if there is reserved capacity to allow for the restart or migration to occur.

-The following calculation results in the total, available memory that can be used for tenant VM placement.
+The following calculation results in the total available memory that can be used for tenant VM placement.
 This memory capacity is for the entirety of the Azure Stack Scale Unit.

   Available Memory for VM placement = Total Server Memory - Resiliency Reserve - Memory used by running VMs - Azure Stack Infrastructure Overhead <sup>1</sup>